• EN

 The term “net-zero emissions” should therefore be distinguished from “carbon or climate neutrality“, which is currently used by companies that offset their residual emissions with an equivalent amount of carbon credits, but which does not ensure that the company has sufficiently reduced its emissions upstream.

-• A reduction in emissions from the company’s value chain at a rate consistent with the objectives of the Paris Agreement;
+1. Reducing emissions from the company’s value chain at a rate consistent with the objectives of the Paris Agreement, namely a 5% decrease in emissions annually;

-• Carbon sequestration of incompressible emissions.
-This means neutralising the impact of any residual emission sources that cannot be eliminated by permanently removing an equivalent amount of atmospheric carbon dioxide.
+1. Sequestrating carbon to neutralize incompressible emissions.
+This means neutralizing the impact of any residual emission sources that cannot be eliminated by permanently removing an equivalent amount of atmospheric carbon dioxide.

 Furthermore, although voluntary offsetting is not accepted as a means of reducing emissions by the SBT Committee, this mechanism can be used temporarily by a company during its transition to Net Zero (i.e. between the time it undertakes to reduce its emissions and the time it reaches Net Zero).